 Conclusion: Why do you say InshAllah on everything?

-In conclusion, “Inshallah” is more than just a phrase; it reflects faith, humility, and trust in Allah.
+In conclusion, “InshaAllah” is more than just a phrase; it reflects faith, humility, and trust in Allah.
 It’s a reminder that the outcome is in God’s hands, no matter how much we plan or wish.
 This deep-rooted expression in Islamic culture encourages patience, sincerity, and submission to divine will.